acl-services/automation-api-responses/README.md

 This project has the following requirements:

-Build a python script to read the resources list and create the excel tabs based on the API responses for each of the resources in the list
+Build a python script to read the resources list and create the excel tabs based on the API responses for each of the resources in the list.
+The excel file would be a tool to understnad the relationship between the resources.

 ### The list of resources were given as part of the intial level discussion with John and Jared:
 'collections'